jillesvangurp/www.jillesvangurp.com/_posts/2006-10-31-subversion-14-windows-binaries.md

 Luckily, you don't need cygwin binaries.
 So here's what you can do instead:

-- download the win32 commandline subversion tools from <a href="http://subversion.tigris.org/">tigris </a>and install it.
+- download the win32 commandline subversion tools from [tigris ](http://subversion.tigris.org/)and install it.
 - modify your path to add the bin directory
 - uninstall the obsolete cygwin subversion version